Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based hardware security

 Research in hardware security has increasingly leveraged LLMs for generating, inserting, and detecting hardware trojans.
 These studies demonstrate the dual-use nature of LLMs, addressing challenges such as dataset scarcity, context length limitations, and the need for diverse HT examples in hardware design.
 Kokolakis et al. investigate the potential of LLMs in offensive hardware security, particularly for inserting hardware trojans into complex hardware designs like CPUs~\cite{kokolakis2024harnessing}.
 They test how well LLMs can correlate high-level security concepts with specific hardware modules to overcome context length limitations.
 By analyzing reduced code bases and identifying modules with security-related features, they simplify the overall analysis.
 They demonstrate the LLM’s capability to modify code and insert HT functionalities.
 The approach is validated by creating and testing an HT in a RISC-V micro-architecture on an FPGA board, showcasing the LLM's ability to aid in realistic HT attacks.

 Complementing this work, Hayashi et al. developed a comprehensive dataset consisting of 290 Verilog examples generated using ChatGPT-4.
 This dataset~\cite{hayashi2024hardware}, derived from 29 golden models and the TrustHub taxonomy, significantly enhances the limited existing datasets for hardware trojans, particularly for RISC-V and Web3 applications.
 It addresses the gap in research on Web3 hardware trojans, including modules like hardware wallets.
 This new dataset is intended to facilitate future research on defense mechanisms against hardware trojans in RISC-V systems, hardware wallets, and hardware Proof of Work (PoW) miners.
 Building on these advancements, Bhandari et al. introduced SENTAUR, a framework leveraging to generate, detect, and assess hardware Trojans in RTL designs~\cite{bhandari2024sentaursecurityenhancedtrojan}, addressing security challenges in the IC supply chain.
 SENTAUR utilizes GPT-4 to create synthesizable RTL with embedded HTs, validated on the Xilinx FPGA platform.
 It explores various HT triggers and effects, demonstrating effectiveness in real-world applications like AES-T800 and dual-port RAM.
-Comparative analysis showed SENTAUR's superiority over existing tools in generating diverse and effective HTs.
-Experimental results highlighted SENTAUR's efficiency and robustness, proving it a versatile toolchain for both attackers and defenders.
-Future work may extend its capabilities to post-synthesized netlist functionalities and various hardware platforms, further enhancing its adaptability and effectiveness.
+A comparative analysis showed SENTAUR's superiority over existing tools in generating diverse and effective hypotheses.
+Experimental results highlighted SENTAUR's efficiency and robustness, demonstrating it to be a versatile toolchain for both attackers and defenders.
+Future work may extend its capabilities to post-synthesis netlist functionalities and various hardware platforms, further enhancing its adaptability and effectiveness.
+Expanding LLM applications into the analog domain, Chaudhuri et al. proposed LATENT~\cite{chaudhuri2025latentllmaugmentedtrojaninsertion}, a feedback-guided agentic framework that autonomously inserts stealthy analog hardware Trojans into A/MS netlists using a Thought-Action-Observation loop and SPICE-based simulation feedback.
+LATENT achieves low activation ranges (15.7\%) and area overhead (7.4\%) while inducing significant output degradation (11.3\%), outperforming fixed-pattern Trojans like A2 and DELTA.
+However, extending LATENT to support AC and small-signal behavior could improve its applicability to a broader range of analog threat scenarios.